hexaxsoftwares/houx.js/README.md

 Using the `$$bind` directive binds the contents Attribute value not Attribute name.
 Which means, if you do not wish to bind the attribute value, you can omit the `$$bind` directive.

-### **Hexax directives**
+### **Houx directives**

-Hexax directives a special transformed attributes an modifiers that perfoms usefull manipulation on elements while working with Hexax.
+Houx directives a special transformed attributes an modifiers that perfoms usefull manipulation on elements while working with Houx.
-Hexax provides directives that allow you to conditionally display elements, bind reactive datas to an input element during compilation, reference an element or skip the compilation of an element's children.
+Houx provides directives that allow you to conditionally display elements, bind reactive datas to an input element during compilation, reference an element or skip the compilation of an element's children.

 Directive is a special attribute used in manipulating a node or widget before, during or after compilation.

-Hexax directives are not just instructions; they are artistic attributes guiding the flow of your application or widget build.
+Houx directives are not just instructions; they are artistic attributes guiding the flow of your application or widget build.
 See `$$if` as a creative decision, `$$for` as a rhythmic pattern, and `$$ref` as a dynamic palette.

 Here are some commonly used directives: